sagar1025/BusinessApplicationBackend/README.md

 # BusinessApplicationBackend

-To start the application, run the following command from within the `BusinessApplicationBackend` folder
+To start the application, run the following command from within the `\BusinessApplicationBackend\BusinessApplicationBackend` folder

 `dotnet run --urls=http://localhost:56861/`